 PLASTICS: Plastic containers with numbers 1,2,5, & 7.
 Typically includes clear plastic soda bottles, shampoo bottles, bleach bottles.
 Food debris must be removed.

-CARDBOARD: Plain corrugated cardboard with ribs (must be tied/bundled; broken down, no larger than 2’X2′ or small enough to fit into your recycle bin.)
-Debris-free portions of pizza boxes.
+CARDBOARD: Plain corrugated cardboard with ribs (must be tied/bundled; broken down, no larger than 2’X2′) Debris-free portions of pizza boxes.

 METAL: Ferrous (iron, steel, tin) cans with food debris removed.

 The following are not eligible recycling materials which must be placed in Borough trash bags for collection.

 GLASS: Broken glass, light bulbs, windows, auto glass, ceramic dishes, Pyrex, china, mirrors, cookware & drinking glasses (Carefully contain broken items & place in Borough trash bags)

 PAPER: Waxed milk/juice cartons, facial tissue, soiled napkins, paper plates & cups, shredded paper

 CANS: Aerosol, paint, or oil (Only latex paint cans may be placed in Borough trash bags if allowed to dry out completely)

 PLASTIC: Styrofoam.
 Plastic bags, lids & all other unnumbered plastics.
 Examples include coffee cups, meat trays, lids or caps & egg cartons.

 CARDBOARD: Cardboard that has food residue on it, including the greasy portions of pizza boxes.
 Coated cardboard, such as juice containers, milk cartons, and soda cartons.